 Will I have to carry all my kit?
 Are there drop bags?

-No, but you will have to carry mandatory kit (which will be checked).
-You will also get access to a drop bags at some CPs, which can have your food, some socks etc. Your drop bag should be a disposable/carrier-type bag, clearly labelled with your name and number
+You will have to carry all mandatory kit (which will be checked); see below.
+You will also get access to a drop bag at some CPs, which can have your food, some socks etc. Your drop bag should be a disposable/carrier-type bag, clearly labelled with your name and number

 What about a finish line bag?

-You can have a reasonable size bag.
+You can have a reasonable size bag, sub 40 litres.
 Climbing bags and large rucksacks are not acceptable.
 A towel, change of clothes, shoes are about all you realistically need.
 Clearly label with your name and number

 Will there be medical support?